tsnellgrove/dark_castle3/doc/story.md

 'cecily':
     "You give yourself a self-concious once-over: at age 19 and the youngest daughter of Ethan Brewer, the prosperous owner of the town's only pub, you should be well on your way towards matrimony - but to your mother's dismay and your own deep gratitude, it appears to be nowhere on the horrizon.
 Of course you're also the more homely and introverted daughter - more fond of books than boys they say.
 Your older sister, Chrissy, the queen of the viallage, has always had a dozzen men at a time circling her in eratic orbits, moths to the flame - so who would ever notice you?",

+'burt' => 'burt_01':
+    "You cast an apraising inner eye and take stock: Manly rough-and-tumble good looks - check, Affable demeanor paired with self-depreciating humor - check!, A lifetime of finely-honed baking skills - check!!
+Yep - that's you Burt - A fine specimen of a man.
+If not for the belching, farting, and cussing I don't know how you'd ever manage to fend off the ladies!",

 *** To Do List ***